zaBogdan/Genisys/Endpoints.md

 ```

 ## Creating
 With this endpoint, you can add different posts in our database.
+For security resons we will check if the author is in our database and if he is makeing the request.
 > Note: If you want to encrypt a post from this stage, setting the [`encryptionKey`](#reading-by-serial) will be enough.
 The status will be overwritten by default to `encrypted` when you have that parameter.

 - **Endpoint**: `/post`